Duneland School Corporation High Ability Program

-The Duneland School Corporation is committed to identifying K-12th grade students for high ability and providing them with educational opportunities to ensure they reach their highest level of academic achievement in core curricular and enrichment content.
+The Duneland School Corporation is committed to identifying K-12th grade students for high ability (formerly known as gifted and talented) and providing them with educational opportunities to ensure they reach their highest level of academic achievement in core curricular and enrichment content.
 Duneland School Corporation recognizes that high ability students are found in all racial, ethnic, and economic subgroups.

 District Definition of High Ability Student